-$^{^{19}}$ The coefficient associated with retirement is equal to 0.03 (standard error : 0.10) and insignificant.
+$^{^{21}}$ The coefficient associated with retirement is equal to 0.06 (standard error : 0.09) and insignificant.
 The coefficient associated with the interaction term is equal to 0.10 (standard error : 0.05) and significant at the 5% level.

-20When considering men who already had a BMI higher than 24 and who were working at baseline, our sample goes down to 721 individuals across the three waves.
+22When considering men who already had a BMI higher than 24 at baseline, our sample goes down to 1054 individuals across the three waves.
 We re-run our FEIV models on this subsample to estimate the effect of retirement on the probability of being obese.
-The coefficient associated with retirement is equal to 0.12 (standard error : 0.15) and insignificant at conventional levels.
-The coefficient associated with the interaction term is equal to 0.11 (standard error : 0.06) and significant at the 5% level.
+The coefficient associated with retirement is equal to 0.15 (standard error : 0.07) and significant the 5% level.
+The coefficient associated with retirement is insignificant on the subsample of men who had a BMI lower than 24 at baseline.
+We also re-run our FEIV models including the interaction term retirement statusjob strenuousness.
+When considering men who already had a BMI higher than 24 and who were working at baseline, our sample goes down to 721 individuals across the three waves.
+When estimating the effect of retirement on obesity, the coefficient associated with retirement is equal to 0.17 (standard error : 0.14) and insignificant at conventional levels.
+The coefficient associated with the interaction term is equal to 0.11 (standard error : 0.06) and significant at the 10% level.
 Both coefficients are insignificant on the subsample of men who had a BMI lower than 24 and who were working at baseline.

-21SHARE contains two measures of food consumption: the monthly household expenditure on food consumed away from home and the monthly household expenditure on food consumed at home.
-However, these two measures are hard to interpret: they are likely to reflect a household joint decision concerning food consumption.
-They do not necessarily reflect an individual change in food consumption -and even less an individual change in food intake.
+$^{^{23}}$ SHARE contains two measures of food consumption : the monthly household expenditure on food consumed away from home and the monthly household expenditure on food consumed at home.
+However, these two measures are hard to interpret : they are likely to reflect a household joint decision concerning food consumption.
+They do not necessarily reflect an individual change in food consumption - and even less an individual change in food intake.